 Cathedral Cave is located in Onondaga Cave State Park.
-The tour begins at the campground showerhouse.
-Before entering the cave, you'll have a one-third mile walk up Deer Run Trail to the cave's entrance.
-Once inside the cave, the tour lasts about 90 minutes.
-The cave temperature is 57ºF (13ºC).
-The tour is limited to the first 30 people.
-It is more strenuous than the Onondaga Cave tour and covers 1.66 miles round trip.
+You'll have a one-third mile walk up Deer Run Trail to the cave's entrance, after which the tour lasts about 90 minutes, covering 1.66 miles.
+The cave’s temperature is 57ºF (13ºC).
+The tour is more strenuous than the Onondaga Cave tour and round trip.
+Check the website for tour times.